-- 31. Our initially proposed Gateshead sub-region was based on the boundaries of the Borough and contained two existing constituencies, Blaydon and Gateshead.
-Both have electorates below the permitted range, and at present two of the Borough wards, Pelaw and Heworth and Wardley and Leam Lane, are included in the Jarrow constituency.
+- 663. Our initially proposed Gateshead sub-region was based on the boundaries of the Borough and contained two existing constituencies, Blaydon and Gateshead.
+Both have electorates below the permitted range, and at present two of the Borough wards, Pelaw and Heworth, and Wardley and Leam Lane, are included in the Jarrow constituency.
 Jarrow is discussed below.
-We proposed expanding both of the Blaydon and Gateshead constituencies slightly eastwards, resulting in the sub-region being co-terminous with the Borough of Gateshead. - 32.
-This sub-region contained nine existing constituencies, and most of the Jarrow and Sedgefield constituencies.
-Of the existing constituencies, City of Durham, North West Durham and Sunderland Central are all within the permitted electorate range.
-Bishop Auckland, Easington, Houghton and Sunderland South, Jarrow, North Durham, Sedgefield, South Shields, and Washington and Sunderland West are all below the range. - 33.
+We proposed expanding both of the Blaydon and Gateshead constituencies slightly eastwards, resulting in the sub-region being coterminous with the Borough of Gateshead. - 664.
+The rest of this sub-region contained nine existing constituencies, and most of the Jarrow and Sedgefield constituencies.
+Of the existing constituencies, City of Durham, North West Durham, and Sunderland Central are all within the permitted electorate range.
+The following are all below the range: Bishop Auckland; Easington; Houghton and Sunderland South; Jarrow; North Durham; Sedgefield; South Shields; and Washington and Sunderland West. - 665.
 When formulating our initial proposals we retained the Sunderland Central constituency unchanged.
-However, we proposed modifications to all the other constituencies in the sub-region.
+However, we proposed modifications to all the other constituencies in the subregion.
 Our proposed South Shields constituency was similar to the existing though now also included the Borough of South Tyneside ward of Cleadon and East Boldon.
 We proposed that the remaining wards in the Borough of South Tyneside, including the town of Jarrow, be included in a Jarrow and Sunderland West constituency.
 This constituency included three wards from the City of Sunderland.
-We proposed a Washington and Sunderland West constituency, which was comprised of only City of Sunderland wards, including the five wards covering the town of Washington.

-34. Our proposed North Durham constituency was again similar to the existing, though now also included the Burnopfield and Dipton ward.
+We proposed a Washington and Sunderland West constituency, which comprised only City of Sunderland wards, including the five wards covering the town of Washington. - 666.
+Our proposed North Durham constituency was again similar to the existing, though now also included the Burnopfield and Dipton ward.
 We proposed a North West Durham constituency that had been modified to reflect new local government ward boundaries.
 We proposed similar modifications to the existing Bishop Auckland constituency but proposed it include the Brandon ward and no longer the Shildon and Dene Valley ward, which we proposed be included in a Newton Aycliffe and Sedgefield constituency.
-Our proposed Seaham and Peterlee constituency was comprised of 12 County of Durham wards and the City of Sunderland ward of Doxford.
-We proposed a City of Durham constituency which included six County of Durham wards, including those covering the City of Durham and three City of City of Sunderland wards, Copt Hill, Hetton, and Houghton.
-We noted that in formulating our initial proposals that the City of Sunderland had been divided between five constituencies.
+Our proposed Seaham and Peterlee constituency comprised 12 County of Durham wards and the City of Sunderland ward of Doxford.
+We proposed a City of Durham constituency which included six County of Durham wards, including those covering the City of Durham and three City of Sunderland wards, Copt Hill, Hetton, and Houghton.
+We noted that, in formulating our initial proposals, the City of Sunderland had been divided between five constituencies.